sourcey/symple-server/README.md

 ## Contact

 For more information please check out the Symple homepage: http://sourcey.com/symple/
-If you have a bug or an issue then please use our new Github issue tracker: https://github.com/sourcey/symple-server-node/issues
+For bug or issues please use our the Github issue tracker: https://github.com/sourcey/symple-server-node/issues